Utility-Preserving De-Identification for Math Tutoring: Investigating Numeric Ambiguity in the MathEd-PII Benchmark Dataset: Phase 1: Dataset Preparation

 \subsection{Source Corpus}

 Our source corpus comprises 1,000 math tutoring sessions (115,620 messages; 769,628 tokens) from a U.S.-based tutoring platform.
-Among these, 4,648 (4\%) messages spread in 786 sessions feature 5,265 PII redactions applied by the platform's upstream system--Microsoft Presidio with customized rules.
-The provider redacts 12 types of PII, including \texttt{PERSON}, \texttt{LOCATION}, \texttt{US\_DRIVER\_LICENSE}, etc. The full list of PII types can be found in Table~\ref{tab:segment_results}.
+Among these, 4,648 (4\%) messages spread in 786 sessions feature 5,265 PII redactions applied by the platform's in-house PII detection system--Microsoft Presidio, which, as introduced in \ref{sec:piiunstructred}, is an industry-standard open-source software development kit (SDK) for PII detection by integrating rule-based recognizers for high-precision patterns with neural-network-based entity detectors within a unified anonymization framework \cite{MicrosoftPresidio} with customizable rules.
+The provider redacts 12 types of PII, such as \texttt{PERSON}, \texttt{LOCATION}, \texttt{US\_DRIVER\_LICENSE}, etc. The full list of PII types can be found in Table~\ref{tab:segment_results}.

 Initial inspection suggests that several redaction types are not consistently reliable indicators of true PII in math tutoring dialogue.
-In particular, some types that resemble structured numeric identifiers (e.g., \texttt{COURSE\_NUMBER} and \texttt{US\_DRIVER\_LICENSE}) are frequently triggered by math content rather than identity disclosure (see an example in Table~\ref{tab:quote}).
-Other types (notably \texttt{LOCATION}, \texttt{NRP}, and \texttt{URL}) appear mixed, containing both correct redaction and substantial over-redaction.
+In particular, some types that resemble structured numeric identifiers (e.g., \texttt{COURSE\_NUMBER} and \texttt{US\_DRIVER\_LICENSE}) are frequently triggered by math content rather than identity disclosure (see an example of incorrect redactions and inferred original text\footnote{Original un-redacted text is not available due to the data provider's privacy compliance.
+The original text here is inferred by an LLM based on the context.
+Please see Section~\ref{sec:method} for more details.} in Table~\ref{tab:quote}).
+Other types (notably \texttt{LOCATION}, \texttt{NRP}\footnote{A person’s Nationality, Religious or Political group. }, and \texttt{URL}) appear mixed, containing both correct redaction and substantial over-redaction.